Shikhar0605/Hypothesis-testing-using-T-test/README.md

 # Hypothesis-testing-using-T-test
 ## Hypothesis:
 University towns have their mean housing prices less effected by recessions.
-Performing a t-test to compare the ratio of the mean price of houses in university towns the quarter before the recession starts compared to the recession bottom.
+Performed a t-test to compare the ratio of the mean price of houses in university towns the quarter before the recession starts compared to the recession bottom.